chaikokcheng/PayHack2025-Semi/SUPABASE_SETUP.md

 ### Support:

 - Check Supabase logs in Dashboard > Logs
-- Review backend logs in `backend/logs/pinkpay.log`
+- Review backend logs in `backend/logs/SatuPay.log`
 - Test connections with the provided scripts

 ---

 ## 🎉 Success!

-Your PinkPay Payment Switch is now fully integrated with Supabase, providing:
+Your SatuPay Payment Switch is now fully integrated with Supabase, providing:

 - **Enterprise-grade database** with PostgreSQL
 - **Real-time synchronization** between backend and dashboard